Eastern Ontario nursing home eagerly awaits Red Cross help | CBC News

 The private owner of St. Jacque's Nursing Home didn't respond to CBC's request for information.

-The Eastern Ontario Health Unit monitors care homes in both Embrun and Hawkesbury.
-The health unit told CBC it can't comment on human resources at the facilities.
+The Eastern Ontario Health Unit monitors both care homes and told CBC it can't comment on human resources at the facilities.

 "The CRC (Canadian Red Cross) did a site visit at the Prescott and Russell Residence...We are not aware if the CRC will visit other homes," the unit said.